 It’s tough to identify what brands are really leading the pack in customer-led storytelling because there are so many — but for this post, I’ve rounded up some examples of brands that are making great content across various industries and distribution platforms.

-Here are eight brands that get customer-led storytelling right:
+8 brands that crush customer-led storytelling

 1. GoPro turned UGC adventures into a billion-dollar brand.